N3bby/mobiele-toepassingen_karavaan/domain/README.md

 7. Get a list of participants from a Trip ✔
 8. Get a single participant from a Trip ✔
 9. Remove a participant from a Trip ✔
+10. Get a list of all Currencies ✔
+11. Add a Currency to a Trip ✔
+12. Remove a Currency from a Trip ✔
+13. Get a list of Currencies from a Trip ✔
+14. Get a single Currency from a Trip ✔
+15. Override the details of a Currency ✔

+## TODO:

 10. Add an Expense to a Trip
 11. Remove an Expense from a Trip
 12. Add a participant to an Expense